pharo-open-documentation/pharo-wiki/General/GithubActions.md

 ## Testing on multiple OS

-Usually, our Pharo project are not influence by the OS on whitch it runs.
+Usually, our Pharo projects are not influenced by the OS on which it runs.
 But in some cases, it can be important to test on multiple OS.

-This can be archieved this way:
+This can be achieved this way:

 ```yml
 name: CI